Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Coefficient of predictive ability ( )

 for if the feature values in class $i$ are all distinct, the largest one exceeds $n_i - 1$ others, the second largest exceeds $n_i - 2$ others, and so on, and analogously in case of ties.
 We now show the equality of the numerators in \eqref{eq:CPA2L} and \eqref{eq:num.denom}, in that

 As for the denominators,

 whence the proof is complete. \end{proof}

-Interestingly, the representation \eqref{eq:CPA2cov} in terms of rank and class based covariances appears to be new even in the special case when the outcomes are binary, so that CPA reduces to AUC.
-The representation also sheds new light on the asymmetry of CPA, in that, in general, the value of CPA changes if we transpose the roles of the feature and the outcome.
-In stark contrast to customarily used measures of bivariate association and dependence, which are necessarily symmetric (Ne\v{s}lehov\'{a}, 2007; Reshef et al., 2011; Weihs et al., 2018), CPA is directed and aimed at quantifying predictive potential.
+Interestingly, the representation \eqref{eq:CPA2cov} in terms of rank and class based covariances appears to be new even in the special case when the outcomes are binary, so that $\CPA$ reduces to $\AUC$.
+The representation also sheds new light on the asymmetry of $\CPA$, in that, in general, the value of $\CPA$ changes if we transpose the roles of the feature and the outcome.
+In contrast to customarily used measures of bivariate association and dependence, which are necessarily symmetric \citep{Neslehova2007, Reshef2011, Weihs2018}, $\CPA$ is directed when the outcome is binary or ordinal.
+Thus, $\CPA$ avoids a technical issue with the use of rank-based correlation coefficients in discrete settings, namely, that perfect classifiers do not reach the optimal values of the respective performance measures \citep[p.~565]{Neslehova2007}.
+However, in the case of no ties at all, to which we tend now, $\CPA$ becomes symmetric, as one would expect, given that the feature and the outcome are on equal footing then.